 |Great Duck Island, ON|

-Description: Keeper R. J. Leeson and his assistant Raymond Hughson closed Great Duck Lightstation for the season on December 12, 1949, and set out for the mainland in their small powerboat with a dinghy in tow.
-While passing Middle Duck Island, the boat's propeller shaft broke, causing the craft to drift helplessly onto the rocks at Middle Duck Island.
-After wading ashore, the men made a makeshift shelter out of the bedding they had with them and subsisted on the few provisions they had for three days, when the seas calmed sufficiently to permit them to row to Great Duck Island in the dinghy.
+Keeper Robert J. Leeson and his assistant Raymond Hughson, both veterans of World War II, closed Great Duck Lightstation for the season on December 12, 1949 and set out for the mainland in their twenty-two-foot powerboat with a dinghy in tow.
+While passing Middle Duck Island, the boat’s propeller shaft broke, causing the craft to drift helplessly onto rocks near the island.
+After being tossed into the water and having to wade ashore, the men made a makeshift shelter out of the bedding they had with them and placed their sixteen matches in a crack in a log and waited for the wind to dry them before trying to light even one.
+The keepers were getting a bit worried when the first nine failed to light, but the tenth one flared up, and soon they had a blazing fire of driftwood.

 Located on the southwest point of Great Duck Island.
 The lighthouse is owned by the Canadian Coast Guard.
 Grounds/tower closed.